pragmint/open-practices/capabilities/loosely-coupled-teams.md

 # [Loosely Coupled Teams](https://dora.dev/capabilities/loosely-coupled-teams/)

-Teams that can implement large-scale changes independently, without the need to coordinate with other teams, are often referred to as loosely coupled teams, and they tend to be significantly effective.
+Teams that can implement large-scale changes independently, without the need to coordinate with other teams, are often referred to as loosely coupled.
+These teams tend to be particularly effective.
 Loose coupling is enabled by team structure, charter, and architecture.
 When teams fully own their subsystems and have reliable integration points within the larger system, they can make changes quickly and reduce the wait times typically associated with cross-team coordination.

 ## Nuances